oliwierptak/everon-logger/README.md

 ## Configuration

-All configuration is done by simple value objects called `configurators`.
+The configuration is done by simple value objects called `configurators`.
 Each plugin configurator has only plugin specific settings.

-To enable plugin with given handler just setup its configurator, and add it to `LoggerPluginConfigurator`.
+To enable plugin with given handler setup its configurator, and add it to `LoggerPluginConfigurator`.

-For example, setup syslog and file logging:
+For example: use `addPluginConfigurator()` and setup syslog and file logging.

 ```php
 $configurator = (new LoggerPluginConfigurator())